Michelkoubi/HackerRankProblems/README.md

 # HackerRankProblems
-Some HackerRank problems I like to do!
+Some HackerRank problems I enjoy doing!
+They include problems in Data Structures and Algorithms.